defce74/mrl/data/scope.md

 ## features

 * 2d: without dedicated gfx artist or programmer this is a necessary constraint as gfx is not a priority
+	* possibility of using 3d for a 2d world - would require a dedicated gfx programmer
 * single player: online multiplayer deemed out of scope
 * character based - player controls multiple characters - rpg style
 * open world - procedurally generated - focus on simulation